 While the default foam case has tight protection of the model and carries the necessities (controller, propellers, and a few other things), carrying this around in your hands or even at the handle can get annoying if you’re traveling, hiking or climbing anywhere and quite frankly, you need an actual backpack for this stuff and there happens to be quite a few options out there.

 However, one in particular that I’ve been using for several months has been the Manfrotto MB BP D1, a backpack designed specifically for ALL Phantom 4 models (and I think all the Phantom 3 models fit there too).
+Here is what it looks like:

 Quite honestly, this backpack “over delivers” in my opinion because it’s really made for the more professional film/photo takers as it has an absurd amount of space for more than JUST the drone.